-The Case Manager will write to the Practitioner enclosing a copy of the report together with the statements and other evidence gathered in the course of the investigation.
+The Case Manager will write to the Practitioner enclosing a copy of the report together with the statements and other evidence gathered during the investigation.
 The letter must set out the Case Manager's decision and the reasons for it.